 I think you can improve upon everything.
 Times are changing just like the expectations and realizations of people.
 So you have to step up to the plate everyday anew.

 What have your trainings been in regard to culinary institute? the positives? the negatives?
 Did they focus on dressage?

 My apprenticeships were easy and ordinary.
 But the real learning begins when school is done.

 When you are in process of learning and making an apprenticeship it is very important to have somebody you can lean on, somebody who believes in you.
 It was less positive to find out that those persons are very rare.

-Thirty years ago, the dressage of the plates were less important than today.
+Thirty years ago, the dressage of the plates was less important than today.
 The cooks used to work with their fingers, today we use tweezers.